Ant-Man (Scott Lang)

 Scott Lang is an ex-convict and electronics expert hired by Stark International, which enables him to steal the Ant-Man suit from Hank Pym, who had long since given up the name, to help his sick daughter.
 When Pym finds out, he gives the suit to Lang, allowing him to become the second Ant-Man.
 As Ant-Man, he serves as an Avenger for years, until he is killed during the Avengers Disassembled storyline.
 Years later, he is resurrected in the Avengers: The Children's Crusade mini-series.
 Following his resurrection, Lang heads the Future Foundation and founds his own company, the Ant-Man Security Solutions.

 Paul Rudd plays Scott Lang in the Marvel Cinematic Universe films Ant-Man (2015), Captain America: Civil War (2016), Ant-Man and the Wasp (2018), Avengers: Endgame (2019), and Ant-Man and the Wasp: Quantumania (2023), the web series WHIH Newsfront (2015), and the animated series What If...?
 (2021).
+Additionally, Crispin Freeman, Josh Keaton, and Grant George have voiced Lang in animation.